-

 Which market sectors have been particularly active recently?

 As the fintech industry getting more popular in recent years, M&A transactions was revolving around this sector.
-However, due to the winter tech that affects the tech companies and start up all over the world, there is less M&A transactions involving tech companies in 2023-2024.
+However, due to the winter tech that affects the tech companies and start up all over the world, there is less M&A transactions involving tech companies.
 The business players tend to move back to the old fashion business.

 -